Through the Looking Glass

 Paris, January 2021

-In the exhibition, the young artist pursues an exploration of themes that have underlined his work since the beginning of his artistic career: the temporality of time and the imprint left by an individual as much on a landscape as in a memory.
+In this exhibition by Julien Graizely, the young artist pursues an exploration of themes that have underlined his work since the beginning of his artistic career: the temporality of time and the imprint left by an individual on both landscape and memory.

-Similar to accelerated film scenes, the oeuvres of Julien Graizely reveal a double dynamic, firstly of concentration and secondly of expansion.
-His work focuses on the passing of time and fleeting moments.
-He paints and erases his subjects to create a superimposition of each form that reveals various moments in time.
-The presence and vanishing of the figures are superimposed with the artist’s memory, a representation of Julien Graizely’s allegory on life.
-Concentrated on the collection of paintings that represent the human condition, the artist transports these illustrations into momentary yet essential instances permitting the viewer to access the most intimate of memories.
-The human condition.
+Similar to accelerated film scenes, the oeuvres of Julien Graizely reveal a dual dynamic: firstly, concentration, and secondly, expansion.
+His work focuses on the passage of time and fleeting moments.
+He paints and erases his subjects to create a superimposition of forms that reveal various moments in time.
+The presence and disappearance of the figures are overlaid with the artist’s memory, representing Julien Graizely’s allegory on life.
+Concentrated on a collection of paintings that depict the human condition, the artist transforms these illustrations into momentary yet essential instances that allow the viewer to access the most intimate memories of the human condition.

-The artist displays a world filled with rich senses, bright and powerful lighting, a generous approach – almost rapacious- to drawing, a sensuality that reminds one of beaches where bodies are liberated and exposed in a vibrant environment.
+The artist presents a world filled with rich sensations, bright and powerful lighting, a generous—almost rapacious—approach to drawing, and a sensuality that evokes beaches where bodies are liberated and exposed in a vibrant environment.

-The title of the exhibition, Surexposition, describes the flux of ideas and lines in Julien Graizely’s research process.
-The cinematographic influence is manifested through the use of framing and lighting that recall film stills.
-The artist displays a strong interest in drawing and the composition of super-exposed images.
+The title of the exhibition, Surexposition, describes the flux of ideas and lines in Julien Graizely’s creative process.
+The cinematographic influence is evident in the use of framing and lighting that recall film stills.
+The artist demonstrates a strong interest in drawing and the composition of super-exposed images.